What is Oogenesis? Definition, Stages, Process

 Fertilization

-The process of meiosis-II ends with fertilization, as a third polar body is generated, instead of oocytes degenerating over a period of time while being stuck in the meiosis-II cell division.
+The process of meiosis-II ends with fertilization, as a third polar body is generated, instead of oocytes degenerating over some time while being stuck in the meiosis-II cell division.
 And in fertilization, the process of spermatogenesis also plays a major role.

 Conclusion

-In the above article, we have provided a comprehensive description of an oogenesis diagram, and the 5 stages of oogenesis.
-And if you have any doubts about any other chapters or topics in the subject, then it would be a good idea to join the Online Interactive classes offered by multiple platforms.
-Besides, the Tutoroot platform is currently offering a budget-friendly Online Home Tutor program with multiple benefits.
+In the above article, we have provided a comprehensive description of an oogenesis diagram and the 5 stages of oogenesis.
+If you have any doubts about any other chapters or topics in the subject, then it would be a good idea to join the Online Interactive classes offered by multiple platforms.
+Besides, the Tutoroot platform is currently offering a budget-friendly online home tuition classes platform program with multiple benefits.
 If you want to learn more about these benefits, visit the official website.

 Describe the process of oogenesis?